-Β. While a federal franchise relationship law of general application was proposed as early as 1971, no such law has ever been adopted at the federal level.
-Instead, the FTC issued its Rule on franchising, which became effective in 1979.38 After an exhaustive study that began in 1971, the FTC determined that the most serious abuses by franchisors related to 3.
-Y.S.
+B. While a federal franchise relationship law of general application was proposed as early as 1971, no such law has ever been adopted at the federal level.
+Instead, the FTC issued its misrepresentation and failure to disclose material facts.
+The remedy contained in the FTC Rule is presale disclosure.
+The FTC Rule does not require any federal filing or registration, nor does it regulate the relationship between franchisors and franchisees after the purchase of the franchise.39

+Rule on franchising, which became effective in 1979.38 After an exhaustive study that began in 1971, the FTC determined that the most serious abuses by franchisors related to